lotusnprod/lotus-processor/README.md

 ## Data Availability Statements

 The data used to support the findings of this study have been deposited on OSF [https://osf.io/pmgux/](https://osf.io/pmgux/).
+Outputs of the lotus-processor will be regularly archived at [https://zenodo.org/record/5665295](https://zenodo.org/record/5665295)
-An snapshot of the repository at the time of publication is also available under the same link.
+A snapshot of the repository at the time of publication is also available under the same link.

 ## Dataset list

-All data used for this study is listed under [docs/dataset.csv](docs/dataset.csv)
+All data sources used for this study are listed under [docs/dataset.csv](docs/dataset.csv)

 ## Contributing

-Please read [contributing](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [contributing](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 ## Authors